 Strawberry Cheesecake Smoothie

-This strawberry cheesecake smoothie is creamy, indulgent and satisfying.
-Maybe the biscuit isn’t strictly healthy, but this smoothie is a lot more nutritious than an actual slice of cheesecake.
+This 3-ingredient strawberry dessert smoothie is creamy, indulgent and satisfying.
+And it’s a lot more nutritious than an actual slice of cheesecake.

 - 8-10 strawberries (fresh or frozen)